S3-working-group/s3-practical-guide/content/src/defining-agreements/clarify-domains.md

 Consider designing domains with the minimal constraints necessary and always choose constraints that enable people to maximally create value.

-The delegatee may do whatever they think will help them achieve their purpose, unless it is outside the domain of the organization, explicitly forbidden, they violate somebody else’s (explicit) domain, or impede other people's contribution to the organization in some other way.
+The delegatee(s) may do whatever they think will help them achieve their purpose, unless it is outside the domain of the organization, explicitly forbidden, they violate somebody else’s (explicit) domain, or impede other people's contribution to the organization in some other way.
-Things that are forbidden may include explicit constraints laid out in the domain description, any other agreements the delegatee needs to keep, or legal and regulatory requirements.
+Things that are forbidden may include explicit constraints laid out in the domain description, any other agreements the delegatee(s) needs to keep, or legal and regulatory requirements.

 ### When to clarify domains